Here are the answers to the most common questions

 When will you have puppies available again?

-We're not planning on having any further litters of puppies.
+We're not going to be having any further litters of

 - Do you know of any good